- Home

 Project Overview

-The City of Klamath Falls is working to significantly upgrade the Spring Street Sewage Treatment Plant due to its aging infrastructure and the need to meet new, stricter treatment standards.
+The City of Klamath Falls is working to significantly upgrade the Spring Street Sewage Treatment Plant due to its aging infrastructure and the need to meet new, stricter DEQ permit requirements.
 The plant has been in operation since 1958, serving the City for over 60 years.
 Many of the plant’s parts are original since their installation in the 1950s.
-As repairs are becoming necessary due to age, it is more cost-efficient to replace them entirely them than to repair them.
+As repairs are becoming necessary due to age, it is more cost-efficient to replace them entirely than to repair them.

 The improvements will incorporate advanced technologies and processes to meet more stringent water quality limits and to increase the plant’s reliability and resiliency for decades to come.